Center-for-New-Testament-Restoration/BHP/README.md

 Preliminary Draft
 -----

-The BHP text and all its additional features are made available under a[CC-BY-SA License](http://creativecommons.org/licenses/by-sa/4.0/).
+The BHP text and all its additional features are made available under a [CC-BY-SA License](http://creativecommons.org/licenses/by-sa/4.0/).

-Consult the BHP Introduction (https://github.com/greekcntr/BHP/blob/master/BHP_Introduction.pdf) and CNTR Project Description (https://greekcntr.org/downloads/project.pdf) for more information.
+Consult the BHP Introduction (https://github.com/greekcntr/BHP/blob/master/BHP%20Introduction.pdf) and CNTR Project Description (https://greekcntr.org/downloads/project.pdf) for more information.

 Citation
 -----